ls1intum/tease/docs/index.md

 ### Constraint Summary

-For good results, it is important to have a set of constraints before running the matching algorithm.
-All constraints can be viewed in detail in the Constraint Summary, which can be opened by clicking the Distribute Projects button in the navigation bar.
+The Constraint Summary displays all existing constraints.
+It opens by clicking the "Distribute Projects" button in the navigation bar.

+In this view, users can create new constraints using either the default constraint builder with the "Add Constraint" button or the nationality constraint builder with the "Add Nationality Constraints" button.

+The overview shows each part of the constraints: the filter, the limits, and the selected projects.
+By clicking the three dots on the right, users can delete, edit, or deactivate a constraint, meaning it will not be used by the matching algorithm.

+By pressing the "Distribute Teams" button, the matching algorithm distributes the allocation.

 ![Constraint Summary](ConstraintSummary.jpeg)

 ## Statistics

 The Statistics section allows users to view detailed statistics about project teams and students.
-The statistics use different charts to visualize different metrics.
-Possible metrics to analyze are
+It uses different charts to visualize different metrics.
+Possible metrics to analyze include:

 - Priority distribution
 - Skill distributions (Intro Course Proficiency and other imported skills)
 - Device distributions (iPhone, Mac, iPad, Watch)

+The statistics are crucial for assessing the quality of the distribution and are helpful for analyzing and manually fine-tuning the results.

 ![Statistics](statistics.gif)